 If you or someone you love is suffering from fentanyl addiction, getting help now can save your life, and allow you to withdraw safely from the drug with a reduced risk for complications.
 Long-term fentanyl use increases your risk for serious health problems like lowered immunity and respiratory failure, and can also lead to coma or death.
 But a fentanyl detox can last anywhere between a few days to several months, and help you achieve lifelong sobriety from the drug.

 Fentanyl addiction is commonly treated using a combination of drug detox and therapy.
 Choose a detox center that offers a medical detox or medication-assisted treatment, since these opioid detox methods often involve the use of medications that relieve or eliminate opioid withdrawal symptoms.
 FDA-approved drugs like methadone and buprenorphine can reduce drug cravings, insomnia, and muscle aches, while naltrexone can block the effects of opioids to help you stay sober.

 To get help for fentanyl addiction, use our drug detox directory to find nearby addiction treatment centers in your city and state.
-Or, call our 24/7 confidential helpline at 800-483-2193(Who Answers?) to speak with an experienced drug abuse counselor who can discuss your treatment options, and help you find a detox center ready to guide you along the path to sobriety.
+Or, call our confidential helpline at 866-351-3840(Who Answers?) to discuss your treatment options, and help you find a detox center ready to guide you along the path to sobriety.